IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 which generates documentation from Rust projects.

 For a simple example refer to the [Rust By Example] page.
-For a more comprehensive document refers to the [rustdoc book].
+For a more comprehensive document refer to the [rustdoc book].

 ### JavaScript/TypeScript 🇯🇸 / 🇹🇸